 Why Your Community Needs Internal Allies

 As you collect your name badge and start to make your way through the office though, you notice something off about this place.
-There are thousands of employees and not a single one is using AWS.
+There are thousands of employees and not a single one is using Sheets.